flesch/dynamodb-get-expression-attributes/README.md

 ## Limitations

-* The attribute name and value keys are assumed to be the same.
+* The attribute name placeholders are assumed to be the same as the keys in your database.
 A `KeyConditionExpression` like `#yr = :yyyy` won't work.
+* Only attribute names and values included in the "`data`" object are used.
+Defining a placeholder in only an expression but not "`data`" will not work.

+## Changelog

+* [v2.0.0](https://github.com/flesch/dynamodb-get-expression-attributes/releases/tag/v2.0.0): Creates `ExpressionAttributeNames` and `ExpressionAttributeValues` using a provided `KeyConditionExpression`, `FilterExpression` and/or `ProjectionExpression` and a "`data`" object.
+* [v1.0.0](https://github.com/flesch/dynamodb-get-expression-attributes/releases/tag/v1.0.0): Creates `ExpressionAttributeNames` and `ExpressionAttributeValues` from a provided "`data`" object.

 ## License